-It is budgeting that let us do that.
+It is budgeting that lets us do that.
 We know what our expenses are, we know what they are likely to be in the future.
 We can set realistic goals for the things we want and have the money for the things we need.
 It’s a good feeling to have all this under control.

 So how do you reach this promised land?

 My advice is to start by not setting any budgets at all.
 Just track your expenses and categorize them.
-Of course you still have common sense: if you are earning $4,000 a month, you aren’t going to buy a $70,000 car, right?
+Of course, you still have common sense: if you are earning $4,000 a month, you aren’t going to buy a $70,000 car, right?
 Just spend as you usually would, observing only the mental limits you already have.

 After six months of this, you’ll have a better idea of most of your budgets.
 I actually let Mint run for more than a year before I started setting budgets and thinking about reserves.
 That gave me an excellent view of where I could allocate money more intelligently.

-You rule the budget
+You Rule the Budget

 Remember this: you rule the budget, it doesn’t rule you.